c0pperdragon/OS816/README.md

 Just pull the CTS input of the OS816 permanently to GND to disable flow control in the direction from the OS816 to your computer, assuming that your computer is fast enough so it can always process all incomming data.

+## Overclocking

+I have chosen this moderately fast 10MHz as the clock speed to always stay safely inside all the timing constraints and to make cycle-counting as simple as possible.
+But I was also able to run the board at 16MHz without problems.
+If you want to try this, you need to swap out the crystal and set the serial communication speed in your terminal program accordingly.

 ## Contact

-For questions regarding purchases of either a pre-programmed Flash IC or a whole kit for self-assembly, please contact me directly at:  reinhard.grafl (at) aon.at
+For questions regarding purchases of either a pre-programmed flash IC or a whole kit for self-assembly (using through-hole parts exclusively), please contact me directly at:  reinhard.grafl (at) aon.at

 For other questions that may also be of interest for other users, please create an [issue ticket](https://github.com/c0pperdragon/OS816/issues).